VartanyanE/planthood/README.md

 <table>
 <tr>
 <td>
-  A React App that allows you to search plants from a database and add them to your page.
-Gives user the ability to grant access to a plant sitter.
+  A React plant management app that allows users to search for plants, add them to their virtual greenhouse, and gain knowledge about how to care for each plant.
+User also has ability to give access to a Plantsitter.
 </td>
 </tr>
 </table>